| || || |

 The Nice, Bob Dylan, The Pretty Things, The Band, Free, Blonde On Blonde, Joe Cocker, Tom Paxton, Edgar Broughton Band, Aynsley Dunbar, Julie Felix, Gypsy, Pentangle & Third Ear Band.
 The concert tickets for the event cost about $3.00 at the time.
 Several celebrities attended the event as well.
 One of them was Rolling Stones guitarist-Keith Richards.

 On August 30th, in 1972, John Lennon spent $60,000 on tickets for a benefit concert he was performing at with Yoko Ono, Roberta Flack, Stevie Wonder, Liz Taylor, Sha Na Na, Ringo Starr from The Beatles, George Harrison (The Beatles), Richard Burton & Jane Fonder to name a few.
 Lennon’s purchased tickets were given away to volunteer fund-raisers.
+They in turn sold the tickets and used the money for their respective charities.

 The concert was held at Madison Square Garden in New York City, New York.
-The charity that received the proceeds was called One to One.
+The charity that received the majority of the proceeds was called One to One.
 The performers made a generous donation by performing, and Lennon upped the ante by buying a large amount of tickets.
 Big up to everyone who participated.

 On August 30th, in 1992, England’s Reading Festival took place in the United Kingdom.
 Performers that rocked included: Public Enemy, Ride, Pavement, Suede, Manic Street Preachers and Nirvana.
 The latter two: The bassists for Manic Street Preachers-Nicky Wire did the Who/Hendrix move-smashed his guitar into two pieces then threw it into the audience.

 He hit a security guard with it, and they wound up getting 16 stitches.
 In true Cobain fashion, when Nirvana took the stage for their last UK appearance, rumors had been swarming that Cobain had been experiencing some mental health issues…He came out in a wheelchair and hospital gown that was pushed by Everette True-a music journalist.
+It became one of the iconic photos of his musical career.

 HONORABLE MENTIONS: SPACE FORCE!!!
 On August 30th, in 1983 America had its first Black Afronaut (Astronaut)-Lt.
 Colonel Guion S. Bluford, Jr. He was a crew member on the STS-8 space mission and a member of the Obiter Challenger.
+NASA was well-known for their space travel during the time as technologies consistently developed.

 On August 30th, in 1990, pop vocalist Linda Rondstat had some descendants of the Meters play with her at her concert at the Jones Beach Theater in Long Island, New York-The Neville Brothers (she was a longtime fan of them)…‘guess who got shot in the dome piece, Jerome’s niece, on her way home from Jones Beach’…